memogarcia/old_memogarcia.github.io/_posts/2016-12-01-writing-mmorpg.markdown

 categories: mmorpg
 ---

-This is the first part of a series of posts about writing a MMORPG game.
+This is the first part of a series of posts about writing an MMORPG game.

 * [Motivation]({{site.baseurl}}/mmorpg/2016/12/01/writing-mmorpg.html) - you are here.